Education in the United States: Funding for K–12 schools

 Rural schools struggle with funding concerns.
 State funding sources often favor wealthier districts.
 The state establishes a minimum flat amount deemed "adequate" to educate a child based on equalized assessed value of property taxes.
 This favors wealthier districts with a much larger tax base.
 This, combined with the history of slow payment in the state, leaves rural districts searching for funds.
 Lack of funding leads to limited resources for teachers.
 Resources that directly relate to funding include access to high-speed internet, online learning programs, and advanced course offerings.
 These resources can enhance a student's learning opportunities, but may not be available to everyone if a district cannot afford to offer specific programs.
 One study found that school districts spend less efficiently in areas in which they face little or no competition from other public schools, in large districts, and in areas in which residents are poor or less educated.
 Some public schools are experimenting with recruiting teachers from developing countries in order to fill the teacher shortage, as U.S. citizens with college degrees are turning away from the demanding, low paid profession.

+Currently, K-12 is funded through three primary sources: local, state, and federal funding.
+However, funding and allocations look different depending on the state.
+Most of the funding stems from state and local funds, contributing about 86% of the funding.
+Most recent data reports that in 2022, the federal government funded about $119,089,043,000 while in 2023 $120,315,611,000 were allocated in their respective fiscal years.
+In 2023 from local sources $403,427,498,000 and from state sources $422,757,839,000 were available.
+Each fiscal year begins on October 1.

+Federal funding is used for several different programs, including the hiring of staff and other services.
+Some of the programs funded are through Title 1, significant sums are provided to schools with a majority of low-income students.
+Under the Individuals with Disabilities Education Act (IDEA), funding is awarded to those with disabilities between the ages of 3 and 21.
+One other is the Child Nutrition Programs that provide free or reduced lunch.

+In most states, districts are notified by their state department of education of the amount of funding they will receive.
+Then, districts use money from their own accounts to make purchases according to spending guidelines.
+Then they draw down federal money from the state, which in turn draws the amount down from the federal government.
+The federal government can freeze funding if there is evidence of civil rights violations or if there is fraud committed.
+Further from freezing funds, funds can also be cut.
+This can be done through the False Claim Act (FCA).
+This is a federal statute enacted in 1863 due to contractor fraud during the American Civil War.
+This act ensures that any person who knowingly submits or causes to submit false claims to the government is liable for three times the government's damages amount plus a penalty.